 Vaccinations & Titre Testing

 Vaccination has revolutionised control of infectious disease in our dogs.
-It is essential that all dogs are adequately vaccinated to help protect the dog population as a whole.
+It is essential that all dogs are adequately vaccinated to help protect them and the dog population as a whole.

 Adult Dog Vaccination